 L.O.
 Understand how to manipulate the sequence of a story for flashback

 Today, we will work on how to best organise the sequence of events in a flashback story, but first...
-Let's watch the video one more time.

-Now, have a go at retelling The Piano text, using the symbols from the story map.
+... retell The Piano text, using only the actions and the symbols from the story map.

 Opening (present)